stolostron/acm-aap-aas-operations/cluster-bootstrap/multicluster-observability/base/custom-alerts/README.md

 AAPPodNotReady | AAP Pod in `ansible-automation-platform` namespace has been in a non-ready state for longer than 15 minutes AAPPodRestartingTooMuch | AAP Pod in `ansible-automation-platform` namespace restart more than 10 times over 10 minutes AAPStatefulSetReplicasMismatch | AAP StatefulSet in `ansible-automation-platform` namespace actual number of replicas is inconsistent with the set number of replicas over 5 minutes
+PolicyNotCompliant | Policy is not compliant for longer than 5 minutes

 ## Adding an alert

 If you want to add an alert based on collected metrics.
 Please following [this guide](https://github.com/stolostron/sre-doc/blob/main/guides/how-to-define-alert.md) to define a new alert and make sure you have the required fields for alert.

+You can find some useful alerts from this page: [Awesome Prometheus alerts](https://awesome-prometheus-alerts.grep.to/rules.html)